Truck scale: 3. Dynamic track scales based on weighing sleepers

-A dynamic track weigher based on weighing sleepers is, like the strain gauge in rail weigher, a gapless construction without rail cuts.
+A dynamic track weigher based on weighing sleepers is, like the strain gauge rail weigher, a gapless construction without rail cuts.
 In simple terms, several sleepers are removed from the track and replaced by weighing sleepers.
 Load cells are installed in these sleepers.
 Compared to the weighbridge, the gapless (and thus force-coupled) design means that the weighbridge cannot be statically adjusted, but can only operate purely dynamically.
 This requires a very stable substructure without a jump in stiffness.
 The difference to the scale with strain gauge in the rail is that calibratable sensors can be used for this variant and the scale is therefore calibratable.